 Have you been in one of these situations?
-(1) You have been asked your opinion at the “big” table during the monthly board meeting; (2) Someone asked you for your opinion on a current topic of concern at the office; or (3) You are mentoring someone and they ask you for your advice on how to handle a work situation.
-Here is a simple template for how to get your point across in a clear and concise way: Summarize, Expand, Example, Restate.
+(1) You have been asked your opinion at the “big” table during the monthly board meeting; (2) Someone asked you for your opinion on a current topic of concern at the office; or (3) You are mentoring someone, and they ask you for your advice on how to handle a work situation.
+When you find yourself in that situation, here is a simple template for getting your point across clearly and concisely: Summarize, Expand, Example, Restate.
 SEER!

 Explain in one sentence (if possible) the issue or point.
-The summary is where you can Find the Lead of the issue.
-This helps the listener cage their thinking to align with what you are telling them.
-If it is within the current conversation or discussion, a little transition is needed.
-However, if you want to talk about a completely unrelated or different topic, add a transition.
-You can let them know that there is something new that you want to talk about, and ask if they are ready to shift to a new topic.
+The summary is where you can Find the Lead of the problem.
+This helps the listener cage their thinking to align with what you tell them.
+If it is within the current conversation or discussion, you may need little transition.
+However, add a transition if you want to talk about a completely unrelated or different topic.
+That way, you can let them know that there is something new that you want to talk about, and ask if they are ready to shift to a new topic.

-Give a little more information about the topic.
-It may be some background, or the actions and circumstances that led to the current issue.
-Or, it may be explanation of how the problem came to your attention, why you are bringing this up now, or what the consequences may be if the issue is not dealt with properly.
+Then, give a little more information about the topic.
+It may be some background or the actions and circumstances that led to the current issue.
+Or, it may explain how the problem came to your attention, why you are bringing this up now, or what the consequences may be if the issue is not dealt with properly.

 Practice this technique.
 Try to do it in very few sentences.
 Write it out.
 The example might require a bit more than one sentence, but that is why practice is important.
-You want to deliver a very tight and concise example.
+Eventually, you want to deliver a very tight and concise example.